crenteriam/crenteriam.github.oi/training/dynamic-documents/tables-latex.md

 - table as separate file, and then use input. show some screens with this.
 Also helps bc R and Stata will provide table as separate file.

 [Up](#Contents)

+[^1]: This stackexchange tread has about everything you need to know about [how to influence the position of float environments like figure and table in Latex](https://tex.stackexchange.com/questions/39017/how-to-influence-the-position-of-float-environments-like-figure-and-table-in-lat)